The aim of the program is to support the patient to access the right care, at the right time, in the right location.

 To access the HealthPathways WA site:

-Who is involved in HealthPathways WA?
+Who contributes to HealthPathways WA?

-Benefits for Health Professionals
+Benefits for health professionals

 Benefits for patients